 When I first started raising chickens, I remember seeing trap nests for sale from poultry equipment suppliers.
 Now, I can’t find them anywhere.
 So I made my own.

 I’ve seen a number of designs for trap nests, including one in Rolfe Cobleigh’s Handy Farm Devices and How to Make Them, a useful book for the homesteader, first published in 1909.
 Modern homesteaders could enter “trap nest” into a search engine and find workable designs.

-But my own design emerged in one of my father’s visits, when we tackled the trap nest project.
+But my own design emerged during one of my father’s visits when we tackled the trap nest project.
 After mulling over a couple of designs I showed him, he concluded he didn’t much like either, and proposed, “Why don’t we do it the way Grandaddy used to put together his rabbit boxes?”
 I remembered my grandfather’s rabbit traps (or “rabbit gums,” as the old-timers called them), with which he caught hundreds of rabbits on his place.
 Despite some skepticism about turning a trap for rabbits into one for hens, I agreed to give it a try.
 The design has worked well for me—perhaps you’d like to try it as well.

 - One sheet of plywood, CDX

 - Small nails for edge-nailing the plywood and nailing on strips